apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 - A new `serviceAccess` [actuator endpoint](../services/Configuring-Service-Access-Strategy.html), allowing one to check CAS authorization decisions for a given service and user.
 - [JDBC](../integration/Attribute-Resolution-JDBC.html) and [LDAP](../integration/Attribute-Resolution-LDAP.html) attribute repositories are relocated to their own respective modules and moved away from the person directory module.
 - JSON [attribute definitions](../integration/Attribute-Definitions.html) defined externally are now able to override definitions that might ship with CAS.
+- The `Content-Security-Policy` header, previously left undefined by default, is now updated to a more sensible default value.

 ## Library Upgrades